jeanribas/luzes-de-arbitros-ipf/README.en.md

 Each session has a `roomId` and an admin PIN.
 The panel automatically generates referee QR codes and direct links for the display/legend, and it can rotate tokens if needed.

+> Recommendation: run the main display on a Full HD screen (1920x1080) to preserve the intended layout and spacing.

 ## What’s new in 1.1

 - Redesigned admin dashboard with descriptive cards, QR code modal with token-rotation confirmation, and quick shortcuts (Display/Legend) to switch between views